istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 `TrafficExtension` is a new Istio API that replaces `WasmPlugin` as the primary proxy extensibility mechanism.
 It supports two extension types:

 - **Lua scripts** — inline Lua scripts embedded directly in the resource, executed within Envoy with no module distribution required.
 Best for simple header manipulation, logging, and conditional logic.
-Only supports layer 7 (HTTP) traffic.
+Applied to Layer 7 (HTTP) traffic only.
 - **WebAssembly plugins** — Proxy-Wasm sandbox modules loaded dynamically from OCI image registries.
 Supports multiple languages (Go, Rust, C++, AssemblyScript) and is recommended for complex processing, policy enforcement, telemetry collection, and payload mutations.
-Supports both layer 7 (HTTP) and layer 4 (TCP) traffic.
+Applied to Layer 7 (HTTP) or layer 4 (TCP) traffic.

 See the [TrafficExtension concepts page](/docs/concepts/extensibility/) for detailed guidance on choosing between Lua and Wasm for your use case.

-Note: `TrafficExtension` is currently **alpha** — the API may change before stabilization.
-Feedback is welcome.

 ## Writing extensions